mrcmn/mrcmn.github.io/theory_md/workstation-setup-windows.md

     </div>

 9. Navigate to your source control platform and verify your commit has appeared as expected.
-It should display your commit message and Git username as configured in the earlier steps:
+It should display your commit message and Git username configured in the earlier steps:

     <div class="size90margin">